stenito/stjs/README.md

-# stjs
+# stlib
-common used js functions
+common used code